junxit/us-congress-code/title-42/chapter-6a/sec-293b.md

 ### References in Text

-Subpart III of part D of subchapter II of this chapter, referred to in subsec. (a)(5), is classified to section 254l et seq. of this title.
+Subpart III of part D of subchapter II, referred to in subsec. (a)(5), is classified to section 254l et seq. of this title.

 ### Prior Provisions